AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/redshift.md

 ## Next steps

-By following this tutorial, you have created a [!DNL Amazon Redshift] connection using the [!DNL Flow Service] API, and have obtained the connection's unique ID value.
-You can use this connection ID in the next tutorial as you learn how to [explore databases or NoSQL systems using the Flow Service API](../../explore/database-nosql.md).
+By following this tutorial, you have created an [!DNL Amazon Redshift] base connection using the [!DNL Flow Service] API.
+You can use this base connection ID in the following tutorials:

+* [Explore the structure and contents of your data tables using the [!DNL Flow Service] API](../../explore/tabular.md)
+* [Create a dataflow to bring database data to Platform using the [!DNL Flow Service] API](../../collect/database-nosql.md)